featuredotapp/cli/docs/docs/cli/get-started.md

 ### Triggers

 Currently mailscript allows you to set up triggers based on incoming messages to addresses you control.
-You can set criteria to filter specific messages to trigger actions (eg. messages sent from a specific address, messages that include attachments, that contain specific words in the subject or body, messages that contain attachments, mailscript even allows you to set up filters matching specific headers in your email message).
+You can set criteria to filter specific messages to trigger actions (e.g. messages sent from a specific address, messages that include attachments, that contain specific words in the subject or body, messages that contain attachments, mailscript even allows you to set up filters matching specific headers in your email message).

 Triggers can be composed together to form new named triggers, allowing for the combination of criteria.
 See the [Composing Triggers](#composing-triggers) section for details.